Gokada Go!

-Gokada Go! is a Philippine teen-oriented comedy program on ABS-CBN which was aired from June 2 to July 21, 2007 replacing Let's Go!.
+Gokada Go! is a Philippine teen-oriented comedy series broadcast by ABS-CBN.
+It aired on the network's Saturday evening line up from June 2 to July 21, 2007 replacing Let's Go! and was replaced by Entertainment Live.

 Synopsis

 This sitcom started June 2007.
 This youth-oriented show revolves around the lives of several teenagers who are about to enter college.
 It features different characters battling with their own angst, as they try to make it in this world in a rather awkward stage, as they're not kids anymore, but they're also not full-fledged adults as well.
 Join them as they go about life, and relate with other people!

 Tag along with the innocent Melody (portrayed by Kim Chiu) a streetsmart and confident girl fresh from Cebu; the overconfident Gab (Gerald Anderson), a bad boy with a soft spot; the cool and daring half-Italian, half- Bisaya Matteo (Matteo Guidicelli), as well as old faces such as the varsity heartthrob Bob (Joem Bascon), Bob's close buddy, Junniper (Eda Nolan) and Bangs (Valerie Garcia).
 This time, they have a strict dorm manager named Ms. Gina (Gina Pareño), who plays a doting mom to them all!

-After almost two months, probably due to low ratings, the show was cut off-air.
+The show was cancelled after 2 months on July 21, 2007 to give way to Entertainment Live.